speechchemistry/phonemic-analysis/README.md

 # phonemic-analysis

-This repository contains software related to my PhD "Machine-assisted phonemic analysis".
+This repository contains software related to my PhD [Machine-assisted phonemic analysis](http://etheses.whiterose.ac.uk/3122/).
 One of the main tools is a phonetic distance measure; BFEPP (Binary Feature Edits Per Phone).

 ## Prerequisites